 Today, in the 1962 Dominican Rite Calendar, we celebrate the feast of Blessed Imelda Lambertini, virgin, of the Order of Preachers.
-Since today is the Vigil of the Ascension (which is a II Class feast), the ferial office of Paschaltide is prayed, with minor changes as noted in the Proper of the Seasons.
-The Gospel (John 17) and lessons (Homily of St. Augustine) at Matins are proper, as is the Benedictus antiphon at Lauds and the Collect.
-Also at Lauds, the II Psalm scheme is prayed.
+The ferial office of Ascension-tide is prayed, with minor changes as noted in the Proper of the Seasons.
 A commemoration is made of Blessed Imelda at Lauds only.

 From the Martyrology: